DFKI-NLP/InterroLang/README.md

 # InterroLang

-TalkToModel (Slack et al., 2022) adaptation to NLP use cases (question answering, hate speech detection, dialogue act classification).
+A TalkToModel (Slack et al., 2022) adaptation to NLP use cases (question answering, hate speech detection, dialogue act classification).
+The name is a word-play on [Interrobang](https://en.wikipedia.org/wiki/Interrobang), a ligature of question mark and exclamation mark, and **Lang**uage models.
+Our tool offers a dialogue-based exploration of NLP interpretability methods (feature attribution, counterfactuals and perturbations, free-text rationalization) and dataset analyses (similar examples, keywords, label distribution).

 <p align="center">
 &nbsp;&nbsp;&nbsp;